Last updated on October 13, 2023

 If we take a look at Arena's Store, we can deduce that common card styles are worth 400 gems, uncommons are 600 gems, a rare card style costs 1,000 gems, and mythics come in at 1,200 gems.
 Card sleeves, on their end, are worth 1,200 gems.

 We've also just got regular old card styles on the Mastery track.
 15 common and 10 uncommon, to be exact.
-Totaling the both of them up gives us a worth of 35,000 gems.
+Totaling both of them up gives us a worth of 35,000 gems.
 Trust my math.
 I'm an engineer.

 Next up is an avatar and five pets.
 Once again, the Store is our friend (relatively speaking).
 Pets are typically sold for 3,000 gems and avatars come in at 500 gems.